 - Childhood respiratory disease

-- A family history of lung disease
+- A history of lung disease within your family

 - Gastrointestinal reflux disease (GERD)

 To diagnose bronchitis, our internist will first review your medical history, symptoms, and your lifestyle.
 Your bronchitis specialist will also listen to your lungs.